hkellaway/HNKGooglePlacesAutocomplete/README.md

 HNKGooglePlacesAutocompletePlace` objects have an array of `terms` that identify sections of the returned `name`.
 For example, if a user types "Amoeba" and a resulting Place suggestion had a `name` of "Amoeba Music, Telegraph Avenue, Berkeley, CA, United States", the `terms` array would contain entries indicating that the `name` was composed of the terms "Amoeba Music", "Telegraph Avenue", "Berkeley", "CA", and "United States".

+## Transitioning from SPGooglePlacesAutocomplete

+`TODO`

 ## Credits

-HNKGooglePlacesAutocomplete was created by [Harlan Kellaway](http://harlankellaway.com) with inspiration from [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete)
+HNKGooglePlacesAutocomplete was created by [Harlan Kellaway](http://harlankellaway.com).
+It was inspired by [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete).

 ## License & Terms